codybenlewis/quick-draw-for-processing/README.md

 `rectMode(CORNERS)` interprets the first two parameters of `rect()` as the location of one corner, and the third and fourth parameters as the location of the opposite corner.

 The parameter must be written in ALL CAPS because Processing is a case-sensitive language.
-The built in variables CENTER, CORNER, and CORNERS equate to the integers 3, 0, and 1 repsetively, which can also be input as parameters.
+The built in variables CENTER, CORNER, and CORNERS equate to the integers 3, 0, and 1 respectively, which can also be input as parameters.

 #### Syntax
 ```